cecy777/MechaCar_Statistical_Analysis/README.md

 - By looking at the p-value, which is less than 0.05, we can tell that our slope is not zero.

--As measured by the R-square of 0.71, 71% of mpg variations can be attributed to variations in the vehicle length, vehicle weight, the spoiler angle, the drivetrain,   and the ground clearance.
+- As measured by the R-square of 0.71, 71% of mpg variations can be attributed to variations in the vehicle length, vehicle weight, the spoiler angle, the drivetrain,   and the ground clearance.
 This linear model can predict the mpg of MechaCar prototypes well.

 # Summary Statistics on Suspension Coils